Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 Disney’s Contemporary Resort Rooms

-In the main tower you can choose a Theme Park View (which is pricier) or a Lake View.
-In the Garden Wing you can choose Garden view or Standard View (which means you could get a parking lot view).
 Choosing a Theme Park View means that you can view the fireworks from your room, plus it’s just fun to be able to look out your window and see Cinderella Castle.
+But this type of view is the most expensive.

 Dining at Disney’s Contemporary Resort

 The Contemporary Resort has two of the most popular restaurants on property: Chef Mickey’s (which is a highly popular character meal) and California Grill (where you can watch the fireworks while dining).
-I do think that Quick Service dining options are pretty limited though.
-The main Quick Service restaurant is Contempo Café and they can have a pretty limited menu.

-Contemporary Resort Table Service Dining
+Contemporary Resort Table Service Dining and Lounges

 Contemporary Resort Quick Service Dining

-- Contemporary Grounds — Coffee, smoothies, and breakfast pastries
+- Contemporary Grounds โ Coffee, smoothies, and breakfast pastries.

-- Cove Bar — Cocktails and a few food options at the Bay Lake Tower Pool (for Vacation Club Guests and those staying at Bay Lake Tower)
+- Cove Bar โ Cocktails and a few food options at the Bay Lake Tower Pool (for Vacation Club Guests and those staying at Bay Lake Tower)

-More Features at Disney’s Contemporary Resort
+More Features & Amenities at Disney’s Contemporary Resort

 There is a lot more fun you’ll find at the Contemporary Resort, too.
 Here are a few of the amenities and recreation you’ll find.

-- Olympiad Fitness Center
+- Olympiad Fitness Center โ Full service gym

 - Movies Under the Stars